lorien/grab/docs2/source/grab_response.rst

     >>> g.response
     <grab.response.Response object at 0x2cff9f0>

-You can find full list of response attributes in Response API document.
-Here are the most important things you should now:
+You can find a full list of response attributes in the Response API document.
+Here are the most important things you should know:

 :body: original body contents of HTTP response
 :code: HTTP status of response
 :headers: HTTP headers of response
 :charset: charset of the response
 :cookies: cookies in the response
 :url: the URL of the response document.
-In case of some automatically processed redirect the
+In case of some automatically processed redirect, the
     `url` attribute contains the final URL.
 :name_lookup_time: time spent to resolve host name
 :connect_time: time spent to connect to remote server